 Halsey had benefited from better weather and had accordingly enjoyed greater success.
 Some 15 ships were claimed sunk at Kwajalein and there was extensive damage to shore facilities at Wojte and Maloelap, though the actual damage was three small auxiliary vessels sunk, two old warships and four transports damaged, and 15 aircraft destroyed, at the cost of six of Halsey’s fighters, light damage from a bomb hit on the heavy cruiser Chester, and very light damage to Enterprise from a bomber which only just missed crashing into her flight deck.
 Impressed with the ferocity of the Japanese counterattacks, Halsey decided that a speedy withdrawal was in order.

 The US attacks inflicted only moderate damage, but provided valuable combat experience to the US air groups, served to bolster Allied morale, and badly shocked the Japanese.
 Admiral Isoroku Yamamoto quietly pulled the fleet carriers Shokaku and Zuikaku back to Japan, but the remaining four Japanese fleet carriers continued operations to the south.
-Nimitz decided that the raids had given him sufficient breathing space to send Saratoga to the US west coast for repairs and to recall Yorktown and Enterprise to Pearl Harbor for much-needed refit and reprovisioning.
+Nimitz decided that the raids had given him sufficient breathing space to send Saratoga to the US west coast for repairs and to recall Yorktown and Enterprise to Pearl Harbor for much-needed refit and resupply.